aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/workflows_adv.rst

     Schematic flow diagram of the logic of a *base* work chain, whose job it is to run a subprocess repeatedly, fixing any potential errors, until it finishes successfully.

-The work chain runs the subprocess and once it has finished, inspects the status.
+The work chain runs the subprocess.
+Once it has finished, it then inspects the status.
 If the subprocess finished successfully, the work chain returns the results and its job is done.
 If, instead, the subprocess failed, the work chain should inspect the cause of failure, and attempt to fix the problem and restart the subprocess.
 This cycle is repeated until the subprocess finishes successfully.